1970 Giro d'Italia: Classification leadership

 Two different jerseys were worn during the 1970 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

 For the points classification, which awarded a cyclamen jersey to its leader, cyclists were given points for finishing a stage in the top 15.
 Before the start of the 1970, Termozeta replaced Dreher Brewery as the sponsor of the points classification and so the color of the leader's jersey changed from red to cyclamen.

-The mountains classification leader.
+A third classification was the mountains classification.
+In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
+No jersey was worn by its leader.
 The climbs were ranked in first and second categories, the former awarded 50, 30, and 20 points while the latter awarded 30, 20, and 10 points.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 In addition there was the Cima Coppi, the Passo Pordoi, which was the highest mountain crossed in this edition of the race, which gave 200, 100, 80, 70, and 50 points to the first five riders summit the climb.
 The first rider over the Passo Pordoi was Luciano Armani.

-Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.
+There was also one classification for the teams, based on points.
+Riders scored points for their team if they were amongst the first 15 to finish a stage, at intermediate sprints, and mountain tops, and for leading the general classification.

+A minor classification was the intermediate sprints classification, called the traguardi tricolori.
+On intermediate sprints, the first rider received 30 points for this classification, and the second rider 10 points.
+No jersey was used to indicate the leader.
+There was no time bonus at these intermediate sprints, and no points for the points classification.